survivejs/webpack-book/manuscript/output/02_library_output.md

 * Most often `umd` is all you need.
 The other library targets exist more specialized usage in mind.
 * The CommonJS variants are handy if you target only Node or consume the output through bundlers alone.
 UMD implements support for CommonJS, AMD, and globals.
-* It is possible to target SystemJS through a plugin.
+* It's possible to target SystemJS through a plugin.
 Webpack does not support it out of the box.

 You learn to manage multi-page setups in the next chapter.